On the Klainerman-Machedon Conjecture of the Quantum BBGKY Hierarchy with Self-interaction: Proof of the main theorem

 The rest of this paper is devoted to proving Theorem \ref {THM:LocalizedMainTHM}.
-Without loss of generality, we prove estimate (\ref {estimate:main target}) for $k=1$, that is

-for $N\geqslant N_{0}(M).$ We are going to establish estimate (\ref {estimate:target k=1}) for a sufficiently small $T$ which depends on the controlling constant in condition (\ref{condition:energy condition}) and is independent of $N$ and $M,$ then a bootstrap argument together with condition (\ref{condition:energy condition}) give estimate (\ref {estimate:target k=1}) for every finite time at the price of a larger constant $C$.
+We are going to establish estimate (\ref {estimate:main target}) for a sufficiently small $T$ which depends on the controlling constant in condition (\ref{condition:energy condition Tr}) and is independent of $k$, $N$ and $M,$ then a bootstrap argument together with condition (\ref{condition:energy condition Tr}) give estimate (\ref {estimate:main target}) for every finite time at the price of a larger constant $C$.
+Before we start, alert readers should keep in mind that, we will mostly use the following form of condition (\ref{condition:energy condition Tr}):